cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 3. if user `app` is not the owner of database, user `app` will be granted as owner of database `app`.
-4. If the value of `username` matches the value of `owner` in the secret, the password of application user is changed to the value of `password` in the secret.
+4. If the value of `username` matches the value of `owner` in the secret, the password of the application user is changed to the value of `password` in the secret.

 !!!
 Important
-    In a replica cluster with replica mode enabled, the operator does not create any databases or users in the PostgreSQL instance; these are recovered from the original cluster.
-It is crucial to ensure that the configuration of the replica cluster remains aligned with the source cluster to prevent issues if the replica is promoted to the primary role.
+    In a replica cluster with replica mode enabled, the operator does not create any databases or users in the PostgreSQL instance; these are replicated from the original cluster.
+    It's essential to ensure that all configuration parameters, including the application user secret, are synchronized between the replica and source clusters.
+This synchronization is crucial to prevent issues if the replica is promoted to primary.

 #### Current limitations